-6. If the school has adopted a dress code prohibiting students from wearing "gang-related apparel" pursuant to Education Code 35183, the provisions of that dress code and the definition of "gang-related apparel"
+If the school has adopted a dress code prohibiting students from wearing "gang-related apparel" pursuant to Education Code 35183, the provisions of that dress code and the definition of "gang-related apparel" ¶

 '''

-(cf. 5132 - Dress and Grooming)
+¶

-'''
+(cf. 5132 - Dress and Grooming)¶

-7. Procedures for safe ingress and egress of students, parents/guardians, and employees to and from school
+¶

 '''

-(cf. 5142 - Safety)
+Procedures for safe ingress and egress of students, parents/guardians, and employees to and from school¶

-'''
+''' (cf. 5142 - Safety)¶

-8. A safe and orderly school environment conducive to learning
+8. A safe and orderly school environment conducive to learning¶

-'''
+(cf. 5137 - Positive School Climate)¶

-(cf. 5137 - Positive School Climate)
+- 8. A safe and orderly school environment conducive to learning - 9.
+The rules and procedures on school discipline adopted pursuant to Education Code 35291 and 35291.5

 '''

-9. The rules and procedures on school discipline adopted pursuant to Education Code 35291 and 35291.5
+¶

-'''
+(cf. 5144 - Discipline)¶

-(cf. 5144 - Discipline)
+¶

 '''

-10. Procedures for conducting tactical responses to criminal incidents, including procedures related to individuals with guns on campus and at school-related functions
+10. 10.
+Procedures for conducting tactical responses to criminal incidents, including procedures related to individuals with guns on campus and at school-related functions the following:

-Among the strategies for providing a safe environment, the schoolcomprehensive safety plan may also include:
+Among the strategies for providing a safe environment, the comprehensive safety plan may also include: